Don’t Let a Gas Leak Happen in Your Home

 An untreated gas leak can have disastrous consequences for a household.
 Untreated gas leaks can ignite instantly, leading to a fire or explosion.
 This can happen suddenly, without warning, which is why evacuation is crucial once you know of a gas leak.

 Even without a fire, an untreated gas leak can harm those who come into contact with it, especially if they are exposed to it for a long time.
 Gas leaks harm people by reducing the amount of oxygen available in a space.
-This lack of oxygen leads to many people having health problems, including breathing issues, headache, dizziness, nausea, and fatigue.
+This lack of oxygen leads to many people having health problems, including breathing issues, headaches, dizziness, nausea, and fatigue.
 If you have pets, you may see similar symptoms or notice that they want to be outside and away from the noxious air.

 How to Prevent a Gas Leak